Jacob-Hocevar/red-avi-tamu/README.md

 ## Organization

 This repository is organized at the highest level by campaign.
 The current testing campaign is Elysium and all current code-related projects are found within.
+All previous campaigns are located within the Archive directory.

 This repository is managed by <a href="https://github.com/Jacob-Hocevar">Jacob Hocevar</a>.